krsiakdaniel/fitness-app/README.md

 ## GIT messages

-Use messages that are short and readable.
+Loosely based on <https://cbea.ms/git-commit/> , Use messages that are short and readable.

 - FE = FrontEnd
 - BE = BackEnd
-- name `branch` base on task name, and keep the PR title similar
+- name `branch` base on task name
+- keep the PR title similar as branch name
+- use the [imperative mood](https://cbea.ms/git-commit/#imperative) in the subject line
 - use folders `/` to organize branches
 - branch name is base on what you work on:
   - `feat` = new feature